 - Less common mimics of angioedema.
 The following less common causes of swelling tend to persist, rather than come and go over days: Dermatomyositis (muscle weakness, facial redness and swelling); blockage of the superior vena cava (a major vein in the chest which can result in fixed fluid accumulation in the neck and face and arms); underactive thyroid gland (which can cause puffiness of the face and lips known as myxoedema); facial rosacea (causing non-specific puffiness of the face, redness, flushing and pimples); orofacial granulomatosis (fixed facial and lip swelling sometimes associated with inflammation of the bowel); subcutaneous emphysema (leakage of air into the soft tissues, often occurring after trauma or surgery); cluster headache (severe one-sided headache associated with puffiness around the eye on the same side).

 If you are allergic to aspirin or similar painkillers, then taking a tablet may trigger swelling.
 Even if you are not allergic to aspirin or similar painkillers, around 1 in 3 people who already have angioedema, will quickly have their swellings made much worse if they take aspirin.
 It is therefore better to take paracetamol instead for pain.
 If you are already on aspirin regularly and without symptoms then there is no need to stop taking it.

 The main reason is to exclude underlying diseases, which may appear as angioedema first and other conditions later.
 These conditions might need separate treatment or investigation.
-That is why a physical examination is also carried out in patients who have angioedema as well as blood tests, to exclude rare conditions as a cause.
-In most cases, test results are normal.
+That is why a physical examination and blood tests are carried out in patients who have significant or recurrent angioedema.

 How long does angioedema last?